- Contact us

 - CED projects will still be the primary practice method of the program, but with some tweaks.
 Generally students work on a community-based project over the program year and present it at the final intensive to receive their certificate.
 However, during the pandemic we have found that it is very difficult to do community engagement when you can’t meet with people in your community!
 Students will still be required to do CED projects to complete the program, but we will accept a broader array of project types, including those that may be research-based rather than community-based.
-If there is the possibility to meet in the spring of 2021, we may host a mini-intensive in Vancouver to celebrate and do project presentations, but this will be optional only and students who can’t attend will be able to present online.
+If there is the possibility to meet during the program offering times, we may host a mini-intensive in Vancouver to celebrate and do project presentations, but this will be optional only and students who can’t attend will be able to present online.

 Thank you to all the students, alumni, and instructors who continue to support and believe in our program!
 We are looking forward to welcoming a new cohort this spring, and are striving to make it the best we can.

 The program has two components: course work and the CED project planning design lab.

 Courses are provided over the course of 8 months through two one-week intensives at SFU Harbour Centre, with the rest of the courses online.